MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 > If you think you should have access to an extension but you cannot find its functionality, check the **Extension Management** page - if the extension is not listed there, you can install it as described in the following section.

 > [!NOTE]
-> Sign in to [AppSource.microsoft.com](https://appsource.microsoft.com/) using the email account that you use for [!INCLUDE[prod_short](includes/prod_short.md)].
+> Sign in to [AppSource.microsoft.com](https://appsource.microsoft.com/) using the email account that you use for [!INCLUDE[prod_short](includes/prod_short.md)] online.
 Use the same email account for other services and products for a smooth experience.

 You can also get to the marketplace from inside [!INCLUDE[prod_short](includes/prod_short.md)].
 On the **Extension Management** page, you can see the extensions that are currently installed, and you can open the **Extension Marketplace** page that shows the [!INCLUDE[prod_short](includes/prod_short.md)] extensions that are currently available in AppSource.
 If you choose the *More apps* link, you are taken to [AppSource.microsoft.com](https://appsource.microsoft.com/marketplace/apps?product=dynamics-365%3Bdynamics-365-business-central&page=1).